Who are we?

 Since 1989, we’ve supported adults of all ages to maintain their independence and stay in the comfort of their own homes.
 Seeing the extra lease of life this gives to families is the reason we’re so passionate about what we do.

-Here at Helping Hands, we are extremely proud of our accreditations and accolades, ensuring that we are recognised throughout the home care industry as a leader in our field providing quality care.
-Since our inception over 30 years ago, we have prided ourselves on providing a professional live-in care service that has become a viable alternative to residential care homes.
+Since our inception over 30 years ago, we have prided ourselves on providing a professional live-in care service that has since become a viable alternative to residential care homes.
 With the support of our experienced nursing team, we’re able to support those with complex conditions to live safely and comfortably at home.

 We are a founding member of the United Kingdom Home Care Association (UKHCA), which is the representative body for organisations that provide care to people in their own homes.